dysosmus/miniflux/README.markdown

 - Host anywhere (shared hosting, vps or localhost)
 - Easy setup => copy and paste and you are done!
 - CSS optimized for readability
-- Keep an history of read items
+- Keeps history of read items
 - Remove Feedburner Ads and analytics trackers
-- Import/Export OPML feeds
+- Import/Export of OPML feeds
-- Feeds update by a cronjob or with the user interface in one click
+- Feed updates via a cronjob or with the user interface with one click
 - Protected by a login/password (only one possible user)
 - Use secure headers (only external images and Youtube/Vimeo videos are allowed)
 - Open external links inside a new tab with a `rel="noreferrer"` attribute